technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Contributing/codingConventionsInfo.md

 It is recommended to preview the generated documentation by launching the mkdocs preview server.

-If you set up the development environment like described in [setupDev.md](./setupDev.md#python-dependencies), you can start the preview server with the following commands:
+If you set up the docs development environment like described in [setupDev.md](./setupDev.md#local-documentation-preview), you can start the preview server with the following commands:

 === "Windows"
     ```bash